 If you’re one of the 80% of adults who suffer from back pain at some point in their lives, you know how debilitating it can be.

-In the morning, back pain can make it difficult to get out of bed.
+Back pain can make it difficult to get out of bed in the morning.
 It can also prevent you from playing with your kids.

-In this post, we’ll tell you the top 10 exercises to strengthen your back from physical therapists and fitness experts.
+In this post, we’ll tell you the top 15 exercises from physical therapists and fitness experts to strengthen your back.

 With consistency, you’ll stand taller, feel less pain, and have more freedom to do activities you love.